awsdocs/amazon-pinpoint-user-guide/doc-source/channels-sms-countries.md

 **Notes**

-1. <a name="sms-support-note-1"></a>Senders are required to use a sender ID\.
+1. <a name="sms-support-note-1"></a>Senders are required to use a pre\-registered alphabetic sender ID\.
 To request a sender ID from AWS Support, see [Requesting Sender IDs for SMS Messaging with Amazon Pinpoint](channels-sms-awssupport-sender-id.md)\.
+Some countries require senders to meet specific requirements or abide by certain restrictions in order to obtain approval\.
+In these cases, AWS Support might contact you for additional information after you submit your sender ID request\.

 1. <a name="sms-support-note-2"></a>All carriers in Japan except KDDI support sender ID\.

-1. <a name="sms-support-note-3"></a>Jawwal is the only carrier in the Palestinian Territories that supports alphabetic sender IDs\.

 ## Sender ID Support<a name="channels-sms-countries-sender-id"></a>